larryv/dotfiles/README.txt

 Some (but not all) modules provide best-effort sanity checks.
 These are not particularly rigorous, so don't take passing results too seriously.

-Invoke make from the project root or use the nonstandard `-C` option to achieve the moral equivalent.
+Invoke make(1) from the project root or use the nonstandard `-C` option to achieve the moral equivalent.

   - Run all tests: